 Join us to celebrate!

 Our annual Puppy Ball is a black tie event to celebrate with our supporters.
 Join us for a drinks reception, a four course dinner and dancing until late.
-We also have a silent auction and raffles.
-You can also get involved by helping source silent auction and raffle prizes.
+We also have a lots of other entertainment.

 Provide a dog with a short term home.